hassanrad/CV/README.md

 ## <a name="Experience">Experience</a>

 **Gulf Supplies & Commercial Services** (February 2013 to May 2016)
-I worked as a Contract Bid Specialist & Marketing Specialist, focused on the Middle East market.
+Hassan worked as a Contract Bid Specialist & Marketing Specialist, focused on the Middle East market.
 This involved working on multiple bid efforts simultaneously on tight-deadlines, writing technical proposals, and creating digital marketing material.

 Also designed, developed and maintained GSCS Group company websites using WordPress, CodeIgniter & MySQL.